ismaeelbashir03/RealTimePeer2PeerAudio/README.md

 # Low-Latency Peer-to-Peer Voice Chat

-A C++ implementation of a low-latency local network voice chat system using PortAudio, Opus, and ENet libraries.
-Made for direct peer-to-peer communication with minimal (I hope) latency.
+I needed a real time audio chat for a project I was working on, so I decided to make one myself.
+This is a simple C++ implementation of a low-latency local network voice chat system using PortAudio, Opus, and ENet libraries.
+It is made for peer-to-peer communication with minimal (I hope) latency.

 ## Prerequisites